maso-soup/maso-soup.github.io/index.md

 NFT marketplaces are dApps that allow users to connect their wallets and buy NFTs, typically after mint being sold by other users.
 Following are some of the top players in the marketplace business:

-- JPG.store (jpg.store) - JPG.store is responsible for the vast majority of NFT sales on Cardano, and has a very simple, easy to us UX.
+- [JPG.store](jpg.store) - JPG.store is responsible for the vast majority of NFT sales on Cardano, and has a very simple, easy to us UX.

-- Artifct (artifct.app) - Artifct is a popular marketplace that is geared towards artistic, rather than the typical collectible NFT, audiences.
+- [Artifct](artifct.app) - Artifct is a popular marketplace that is geared towards artistic, rather than the typical collectible NFT, audiences.

 ### NFT Projects